About the Mission

 First Descent is a series of expeditions combining innovations in technology, AI, big data and communications, in a bold bid to accelerate the scientific exploration and conservation of the Indian Ocean, the world’s least explored and least protected ocean.

-How the Indian Ocean changes in the coming decades will profoundly affect the lives, livelihoods and wellbeing of 2.5billion living in the region.
+How the Indian Ocean changes in the coming decades will profoundly affect the lives, livelihoods and wellbeing of the 2.5billion people living in the region.

 First Descent begins in the Seychelles and continues with other expeditions across the Indian Ocean.
-First Descent: Indian Ocean concludes with the State of the Indian Ocean Summit in 2022 in Oxford
+First Descent: Indian Ocean concludes with a State of the Indian Ocean Summit in 2022 in Oxford.

-Working with and on behalf of the Seychelles Government and Seychelles partners, First Descent uniquely combines scientific research, capacity development programmes, ocean management and governance initiatives with public engagement and ocean literacy activities to achieve the greatest coordinated impact.
+Working with and on behalf of the Seychelles Government and Seychelles partners, First Descent uniquely combines scientific research, capacity development, ocean management and governance initiatives with public engagement and ocean literacy activities to achieve the greatest coordinated impact.

-To undertake at least 50 first descents to generate critical data to support Seychelles’ commitment to protect 30% of their national waters.
+To undertake at least 50 first descents to generate critical data, develop local research expertise and gain public support to underpin Seychelles’ commitment to protect 30% of their national waters by 2020.

 Very little research has been undertaken beneath 30metres (scuba depth) across Seychelles’ vast ocean territory of 1.37 million km2.
 The objective is to contribute to establishing a baseline of marine life and the state of the ocean in Seychelles.
 Research is focused from the surface into the Bathyal Zone (200m to 3000m), home to the greatest patterns of biodiversity and impact of human activities on these vital ecosystems.